 Being a digital agency, we spend a lot of time working with numbers and spreadsheets to project outcomes.
-We take a great pride in being able to blend art with science, creativity with math to help our clients to achieve their business objectives.
+We take great pride in being able to blend art with science, creativity with math to help our clients to achieve their business objectives.

-As a digital business, 95% of our services are of course digital services.
-We do utilise some traditional marketing services to aid in driving certain projects, but only to supplement a digital campaign.
+As a digital business, 95% of our services are of course digital marketing services.
+We do utilise some traditional marketing services to aid in driving certain projects, but only to supplement digital campaigns.
 An example of this may be the LED boards that we design for our brand clients or the press outreach that we use to launch a new mobile app.
 It’s not that there isn’t value in traditional media because there is.
 It’s simply down to the inefficiencies in knowing who is actually consuming that traditional media vs in digital you have a much stronger hold on the targeting.

 An awesome punchline I heard a few years ago has always stuck with me.
 It was from Ben Wells, Director at Well Said Consultancy who said, “the great thing about digital is that it is binary.
 It either works or it doesn’t, but either way, you know.”
 Such an easy way to summarise.
 What he’s saying is that with digital you have a greater ability to track the performance of your marketing budget and therefore can make near accurate projections and optimise spend very quickly to improve performance.